ZosoV/security_barrier_camera_demo/README.md

 This a modification of the original security Barrier Camera C++ Demo from openvino.
 The idea is use the detection of these models for two objectives:

 - Get each frame of a video where it is identified a vehicle or plate.
 Store the frame and its respective normalized boxes of the plates and vehicles in `.txt` per each frame.
-The file `<num_fram>.txt` follows the Yolo convetions.
+The file `<num_fram>.txt` follows the Yolo conventions.

     `class_name top left width height`